 It is especially difficult at night because the quality of the road is significantly reduced, and it is very easy to fly off the road straight into a snow trap.

 Even if this happened, this is not a reason to despair and give up.
 You just need to think about the possibility of such a situation in advance and prepare, besides, this is not difficult to do.
 Get a winter emergency kit for your car.
+Consider getting sherpa vehicle if you ready for this turn.
 Also, do not forget about the importance of basic survival skills.

 All this should be aimed at performing two functions: